MicrosoftDocs/visualstudio-docs/docs/extensibility/image-service-and-catalog.md

         this.BitmapIndex = <Value>;
         ```

-    2. See step #1 of the “How Do I Use Image Monikers in a New Tool Window?” section above.
+    2. See step #1 of the "How Do I Use Image Monikers in a New Tool Window?" section above.

 2. The command to open the tool window.

-    -   See step #2 of the “How Do I Use Image Monikers in a New Tool Window?” section above.
+    -   See step #2 of the "How Do I Use Image Monikers in a New Tool Window?" section above.

 ## How do I use image monikers in a .vsct file?
  Update your .vsct file as indicated by the commented lines below: